joemoose/psiops/docs/character.md

 ## Advanced Specializations

 Your character is a highly trained military professional capable of almost any action.
 However, *advanced specializations* increase the likelihood of success on related tasks.
 See [Using Advanced Specializations](playing.md).

 Many of the specializations listed below, such as survival and evasion, are part of standard special forces training.
 Specializations are advanced courses and certifications beyond basic training.

 Unlike *attributes*, your advanced specializations aren’t given numerical ratings.
-You either have the specialization or you don’t.
+You either have the specialization, or you don’t.

 | D66 | Specialization | Description |
 | :-: | :- | :- |